Key worker: COVID-19 pandemic

-Military
+Military need

 During the Second World War in Germany, professionals who were indispensable to carry out a military, transport or administrative defence task could be freed from military service in the German Wehrmacht.
 They could be granted status as a key worker ("Schlüsselkraft") per § 5 Abs.
 2 WehrGesetz.
 The term is still in use if reservists of the German Army (Bundeswehr) cannot attend military exercises, for example.

-House prices
+Occupations having difficulty attracting and retaining workers

+United Kingdom housing policies

+The term has been used in the United Kingdom in the context of workers who may find it difficult to buy property in the area where they work.
 As of 2005, use of the term had become more prominent in the UK as escalating house prices resulted in a gap between household income and the cost of housing.
 Many local authorities and other public sector bodies, especially in London and the South East, where a "Key worker living scheme" operates have been facing major problems recruiting and retaining their workers many of whom are on lower levels of pay than the private sector in terms of housing in most cases the social rented sector is unable to provide low cost housing for rent or shared ownership.
 In response initiatives have been designed to house key workers, including low-cost loans and shared ownership schemes.

 The key worker living programme defined key workers to include: